Welcome

 Cleveland Clinic offers a comprehensive health plan which covers residents and fellows as well as their immediate family members (spouse and eligible children) at 50% of the healthcare premium that all other Cleveland Clinic caregivers pay.
 Trainees are covered as of their actual start date so long as they complete online enrollment within 31 days of their start date.

-An educational allowance is granted each academic year and may be used for books, moving expenses (incoming trainees only), laptops, USMLE/COMLEX, professional society memberships, board review, etc. Although currently on hold due to COVID-19 restrictions, we anticipate this to go back to normal in the near future.
+An educational allowance is granted each academic year and may be used for books, moving expenses (incoming trainees only), USMLE/COMLEX, professional society memberships, board review, etc.

-The Education Institute will fund up to $1,500 per academic year for CA1-CA3s for meeting attendance provided an abstract or poster is presented and the resident is the first author.
+The Education Institute will fund up to $2,500 per academic year for CA1 - CA3s for meeting attendance provided an abstract or poster is presented, and the resident is the first author.

-Additional funding for travel and meeting attendance may be available through the Center for Anesthesiology Education Office pending an approval process.
+Additional funding for travel and meeting attendance may be available through the Center for Anesthesiology Education office pending a simple approval process.
 Meeting attendance does not subtract from vacation days.

 Salary